The first step to ecommerce business success is finding your niche specific market.

 It’s tough though because you can’t find out the exact cost of manufacturing your products from the suppliers and look credible without setting up a website.

-You might have to set up several basic websites for the niches you test and contact suppliers before getting attached to any idea.
+You might have to set up several basic websites for the niches you test and contact niche suppliers before getting attached to any idea.

 Don’t get discouraged if your first few ideas don’t have good enough margins.
 Keep pressing on.

-Tip 1: Set up ad campaigns
+Tip 1: Set up ad campaigns for your market

 Test with ads to promote what you are selling and figure out if people are willing to buy from you.